Be aware that

 # Example configuration.yaml entry emulated_hue: host_ip: 192.168.1.186 listen_port: 8300 advertise_ip: 10.0.0.10 advertise_port: 8080 off_maps_to_on_domains: - script - scene expose_by_default: true exposed_domains: - light entities: light.bedroom_light: name: "Bedside Lamp" light.ceiling_lights: hidden: true

 The following are attributes that can be applied in the

-- emulated_hue_name (Optional): The name that the emulated Hue will use.
+- name (Optional): The name that the emulated Hue will use.
 The default for this is the entity’s friendly name.